The Symplectic Schur Process: The symplectic Schur process

 But also, when $i<j$, we have $K_{i,j}=W_{[2i-1,2k-1)}\Psi M^{-1}\Phi W_{[1,2j-1)} - \accentset{\circ}{W}_{[2i-1,2j-1)}$, therefore $K^{\SSP}(i,u;j,v)$ equals the double contour integral in \eqref{second_contour} with the caveat that the $w$-contour must now enclose the $z$-contour.
 In this case, we can choose the contours $|z|=r$, $|w|=R$, where $1>R>r>0$ satisfy~\eqref{condition_R}.
 As before, when $\a^1,\dots,\a^{k-1},\b^2,\dots,\b^k$ are suitable variable specializations, we can find the value of this integral by Taylor expanding around $z=0,w=0$, using $\frac{1}{(1-zw)(1-z^{-1}w)} = -\sum_{m,n\ge 0}{z^{m+n+1}w^{m-n-1}}$, and this must be also true when $\a^i,\b^j$ are general specializations.

-Hence, we have proved~\eqref{second_contour}, up to appropriate interpretation and choice of contours.\footnote{The formula in the theorem statement is the conjugate kernel $\tilde{K}^\SSP(i,u;j,v) := K^{\SSP}(j,v;i,u)$, which also serves as correlation kernel for the same point process, but is slightly more suitable for our asymptotic analysis in the upcoming sections.} The formulas in the three other cases from~\eqref{K_cases} are obtained in a similar fashion. \end{proof}
+Hence, we have proved~\eqref{second_contour}, up to an appropriate interpretation of the contours.\footnote{The formula in the theorem statement is the conjugate kernel $\tilde{K}^\SSP(i,u;j,v) := K^{\SSP}(j,v;i,u)$, which also serves as correlation kernel for the same point process, but is slightly more suitable for our asymptotic analysis in the upcoming sections.} We have also proved the existence of the contours satisfying our desired specifications, completing the proof of the theorem in one of the four cases.
+The formulas in the other three cases from~\eqref{K_cases} are obtained in a similar fashion. \end{proof}